On this page

 If you own a company in the Netherlands and you invest in environmentally friendly business assets, you may be eligible for the environmental investment allowance (milieu-investeringsaftrek, MIA).
 You can deduct 36% of your capital outlay from taxable profit in addition to the regular depreciation.
 The deduction concerns the following costs:

 - Production costs (i.e. the costs you would incur if your company produced the business asset itself).

 - Modification costs and/or the cost of purchasing new components.

 - The cost of environmental consultancy (only for SMEs).

 You can apply the MIA scheme in addition to the Random depreciation of environmental investments scheme (VAMIL).

 When do you qualify?

 - Your company is registered in the Netherlands, Aruba, Curaçao, St. Maarten or special Dutch municipalities Bonaire, St Eustatius or Saba and is liable to pay tax here.

-- You invest in a business asset that is on the Energy and environmental investment list (Milieulijst), which is drawn up annualy by the Ministry of Infrastructure and Water Management.
+- You invest in a business asset that is on the Environment list (Milieulijst tool), which is drawn up annualy by the Ministry of Infrastructure and Water Management.

 - You invest at least €2,500 per year.